lxnewayfarer/fastapi_template/README.md

 - And to start FastAPI application, run: `pipenv run uvicorn main:app --reload --port 8000`

 ## Description of dependencies:
-*You may check list of dependencies in Pipfile*
+*You can check list of dependencies in Pipfile*

-FastAPI framework - web framework for building APIs.
+- FastAPI framework - web framework for building APIs.
 Features: high perfomance, minimalistic, validation for most data types, automatic Swagger/Redoc documentation, async support

-Uvicorn - ASGI server implementation, using uvloop and httptools
+- Uvicorn - ASGI server implementation, using uvloop and httptools

-Celery - Distributed task queue
+- Celery - Distributed task queue

-Pydantic - Data validation and settings management using Python type hinting
+- Pydantic - Data validation and settings management using Python type hinting

-Python 3.8
+*Python 3.8* is necessary for *pipenv*

 ## Notes:
 - If you changed your worker, you have to restart Celery to use updated worker